Problem Set 1 - Due Tue, Sep 11 at 23:59

 Fs. .
 You should use

-Note also that your program should ask the user for the name of the category used to describe 'activities outside of class' and then use that name in the remainder of the program.
+Note also that your program should ask the user for the name of the category used to describe the 'everything outside of class' category, and then use that name in the remainder of the program.
 In the first example above, Valentina chose to use the name 'fun', Emma chose to use the label 'extracurricular', and Sofia chose to use the name 'chill'.
 The user of the program gets to decide which name to use to describe that category, and your program incorporates that name into the profile.

 Finally, note that the rows the profile are aligned at the colons that separate the title of each row from the repeated characters.
 The colons should be aligned correctly regardless of what name is chosen for the 'activities outside of class' category.